ruderphilipp/regatta/README.md

 Software project to manage (non-water) regattas of my current rowing club.
 It is currently used to do events like a just for fun triathlon (swimming, rowing on an [ergometer](https://en.wikipedia.org/wiki/Indoor_rower), running) or an indoor rowing event where the competitors have to run afterwards.

-Why did we not use existing software on the marked?
+Why did we not use existing software on the market?

 On the one hand, I am not aware of any good solution for the organization and realization of such (on land/ indoor) rowing events.
 In my club we usualy got an consultant that is doing this kind of events on every weekend since many years and who has his own home-grown software.